Architect Taru Niskanen wants to make cities more walkable

-The architect plans to use New York’s case, and the experimental knowledge that she will gather during the residency as reference material for her future studies in developing cities.
+The research material and the experimental knowledge of New York Niskanen gathers during the residency, will be used as a reference material for her future studies in developing cities.

 “If these kind of changes are possible in a city the size of New York, why not in the rest of the world?”

-Niskanen will divide her two-month residency into two parts.
-This allows her to observe the behavior of the pedestrians in two different seasons.
-In her research she will pay attention to objective things such as the quality of the pavement, the pace of the traffic, and the height of the buildings, but also observe the sensory perceptions that the city evokes.
+Dividing her two-month residency into two parts, Niskanen is able to observe the behavior of the pedestrians in two different seasons.
+What grabs her attention are details such as the quality of the pavement, the pace of the traffic, and the height of the buildings – in addition to the sensory perceptions the city is evoking.

 Whilst New York City’s Architecture and Design Month Archtober spreads around all the boroughs of the city in October, Niskanen will guide multisensory walking tours inviting participants to concentrate on their senses: sight, hear, taste, touch and smell.
 What can we see and experience when we focus fully on exploring the overlooked nuances of our urban habitat?